Sometimes I feel like my words are just a vessel to facilitate sharing a collection of (far too many) photos with you.

 Please consider how these photos would look strung out from right to left:

-Sometimes it was followed by blue skies.
+Sometimes it has been followed by blue skies.

 One morning we woke up to find that the snow had settled.